paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 React has a clever algorithm for determining the minimum set of DOM nodes that need to change, based on changes in it’s vDOM.
 It doesn’t do a full tree comparison (which would be O(n^3)).
 Rather, it just compares nodes on the same level (which is O(n)):

-{% include figure.html url="../../../images/react-diff-levels-vjeux.png" description="React diffs the vDOM only between the same levels, which is much faster than considering nodes that move between levels (1)" %}
+{% include figure.html url="../../../images/react-diff-levels-vjeux.png" description="React diffs the vDOM only between the same levels, which is much faster than considering nodes that move between levels (yanked from (1))" %}

 Also, all components are rendered in a batch once per browser frame.
 So the DOM is only touched once per frame.
 So the React version only updates the cells that are actually changing color: